School District of Webb City R-7

 The School District of Webb City R-7 (officially known as the Webb City R-7 School District and abbreviated WCR7) is a public school district headquartered in Webb City, Missouri, United States, consisting of 12 schools (a behavioral school, a pre-primary school, seven primary schools, two middle schools, and a secondary school).
 The Webb City R-7 School District was ranked 3rd nationally in its class in 2010.
 The school district is overseen by superintendent Dr. Brenten Byrd.

-The district includes the majority of Webb City, all of Alba, Carterville, Neck City, Oronogo, and Purcell; portions of Airport Drive, Duenweg and Joplin; and some unincorporated portions of Jasper County (some portions of Webb City are served by the Joplin and Carl Junction school districts).
+The district includes the majority of Webb City and Oronogo, all of Alba, Carterville, Neck City, and Purcell; portions of Airport Drive, Duenweg, Joplin, and Carl Junction; and some unincorporated portions of Jasper County (some portions of Webb City are served by the Joplin school district and a portion of Oronogo is served by the Carthage school district).

 The district's sports programs have achieved significant success, with multiple championships in football, basketball, and other sports since 1989.
 The district also maintains a Hall of Fame to honor the accomplishments of its former students and staff from the Webb City, Alba, and Carterville school districts.

 History

 The Webb City School District was established in 1877 to serve the growing town, which was founded the previous year due to the discovery of rich lead and zinc deposits.
 The establishment of Central School and the growth of the town's population led to the addition of more rooms and the creation of a four-year high school course by 1892.
 Students outside the Webb City district were educated in various one-room rural schools and smaller community high school districts.

 The school district's first superintendent was Theodore Axline, who served from 1888 to 1890.

 In 1968, the existing Webb City district was consolidated with the Alba and Carterville districts.
 The combined district was officially named Webb City R-7, encompassing what were once separate educational entities to provide better and more efficient educational programs for the area's students.
+The "R" stands for "reorganized", and "7" was the district's assigned number among districts across Missouri.

 In 2004, the Webb City R-7 School District Foundation was established to support and advance the district's educational and enrichment programs.